Services

 a shutdown notification event.

-We can now use the Shutdown
+We can now use the Shutdown service, for example, as follows:

 val done = Promise[Boolean]()